ulantore19/ForusData_ImageClassification/README.md

 # Method

 In order to classify the given images the transfer learning was applied.
 Particularly, Efficientnet-b2 was chosen as the base model with 9.2M paramteres.
-YOu can install the pretrained model from source or via pip:
+You can install the pretrained model from source or via pip:
 ```
 pip install efficientnet_pytorch
 ```